-- To avoid trouble with constipation: - Drink at least eight (8) glasses of water or juice each day. - Eat high fiber foods (whole grain breads and cereals, vegetables, and fruits). - You will need to take a blood thinner, normally aspirin, for a month after surgery to lower the risk of blood clots. - With the advancement in materials, many artificial joints do not set off the metal detectors at airport security and documentation is not required.
+- To avoid trouble with constipation: - Drink at least eight (8) glasses of water or juice each day. - Eat high fiber foods (whole grain breads and cereals, vegetables, and fruits). - You will need to take a prescribed anticoagulant for one month after your surgery according to the surgeon's instructions.
+This is to help prevent blood clots from forming. - With the advancement in materials, many artificial joints do not set off the metal detectors at airport security and documentation is not required.